 - Teaching classes on recent developments in social psychology

-- Conducting research on how different theories apply to recent historical events
+- Researching how different theories apply to recent historical events

 - Consulting with a private corporation about team building